 - Home visits to elderly patients in their homes

 - Program of All-Inclusive Care for the Elderly (PACE)

 - Inpatient Hospice

 Students must complete at least one four-week elective/selective in geriatrics during the Individualization Phase.
 Options that will count toward the Care of the Older Patient Scholarly Concentration include:

-- Elective in Hospice and Palliative Care, Wilmington Campus [MEDI 532]
+- Hospice and Palliative Care, Wilmington Campus (MEDI 532)

-- Acting Internship in Internal Medicine at Charles George VA Medical Centre [MEDI 545/MEDI 545-2]
+- Acting Internship in Inpatient Internal Medicine, Asheville VA Medical Center (MEDI 545-2)

 Other rotations (not listed here) may be considered for meeting this requirement.
 Please e-mail concentration leaders to get approval first.

 Additional Enrichment Activities